MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/application-authenticity.md

 ![Disable Application Authenticity by removing a previously uploaded .authenticity_data file](disable_authenticity.png)

 ## Configuring Application Authenticity
-The Application Authenticity out-of-the-box security check has two available properties that can be configured:
+The Application Authenticity out-of-the-box security check can be configured with the following property:

 - `expirationSec`: Defaults to 3600 seconds / 1 hour.
 Defines the duration until the Authenticity token expires.
-- `inactivityTimeoutSec`: Defaults to 0 seconds / no inactivity timeout.
-Defines the duration of inactivity that if met, will force token expiration.

 #### To configure the <code>expirationSec</code> property: